lawderp/100-days-of-code/r1-log.md

 ### R1D2
 [Slate App] - figured out how to enable double key press (space -> dash) for bulleted lists, but ran into issues in trying to modify content....so then I explored dark mode using Lyft ColorBox haha.
 May have to come back to Slate at a later date.

+### R1D3
+Started to do node.js TH but didn't work...so revisited NBA player app.
+Did some light structuring & styling, and started work on incorporating react-pose.